 Creating a personal website is a great way to share our projects, experiences, thoughts, etc. under our own terms, without being limited to a given theme or a couple of available options in a certain service.
 A personal website allows you to customize it as you want, whether that is quickly setting up a simple website with a portfolio, spending time creating the perfect CSS file or even setting up a service to share files with your friends using a password.

-You can buy a personal domain at a considerably cheap price (less than $12 a year for a
+You can buy a personal domain at a considerably cheap price (less than $12 a

 Building the website

 If you don't have any experience with programming or using plain text and you don't want to spend time getting familiar with it, you can use WordPress1 to create your site.
 It is a free (as in freedom) content management system that will allow you to build a site without much HTML/CSS knowledge.
 If you are more comfortable with plain text and the terminal or want to get in touch with them, building a static site that supports Markdown will probably be a much better option.

 What is a static site?

 Most of the websites we visit are dynamic.
 That means that the server we are retrieving the pages from is executing a program, and the pages we see are the results of that web application.
 Dynamic sites can be useful when we want users to be able to edit data.
 For instance, if users can log in and publish posts, that would require a dynamic site.

 Why am I talking about static sites?
 Well, they offer some advantages over dynamic ones.

 - More efficient: since serving a page doesn't need any extra server-side operation, static sites use way fewer resources, which can benefit you when considering self-hosting the site.
 It will also make your site more environmentally friendly.

 - More secure: since there isn't an app server, potential vulnerabilities are reduced drastically.